‘Call Of Duty: World War 2’ To Headline Xbox One Scorpio’s 4K Showcase

 — Alexander Gallegos (@alexgeek23) March 27, 2017

-All the previous Call of Duty titles also released in November following their announcement, which puts the release date of Call of Duty: World War II on the Xbox One (and probably the Xbox Scorpio, if its available by this time) on November 2017.
+All the previous Call of Duty titles also released in November following their announcement, which puts the release date of Call of Duty: World War II on the Xbox One (and probably the Xbox Scorpio, if it’s available by this time) in November 2017.

 In a previous report by Windows Central, the Xbox One Scorpio will ship with a sizeable 4K-compatible library and will boost “change-resilient” Xbox One games without the need for an update, much like how the PS4 Pro Boost Mode works with PS4 games that did not receive a PS4 Pro patch.
 This means that Xbox One games that utilize dynamic scaling technology, such as Halo 5, Battlefield 1, and Tom Clancy’s The Division will be ready to achieve their maximum 1080p resolutions on the Xbox One Scorpio.

-As of writing, Xbox One Scorpio is looking to reach its its six-teraflop, 4K-powering launch targets by June, making it ready for distribution come this year’s holiday season.
+As of writing, Xbox One Scorpio is looking to reach its six-teraflop, 4K-powering launch targets by June, making it ready for distribution come this year’s holiday season.
 But before then, get ready for a true 4K experience with Call of Duty: World War II, alongside Microsoft’s newest exclusives, Forza, Crackdown 3, and State of Decay 2 at the upcoming Xbox One Scorpio event this spring.

 #ForzaMotorsport7 to ‘showcase what Project Scorpio is capable of’ – https://t.co/NHd1sJr3r2@ForzaMotorsport #FM7 #Forza7 #xboxscorpio pic.twitter.com/MNu3wnJ3Q3